piclas-framework/piclas/docs/documentation/developerguide/bestpractices.md

         END DO; END DO; END DO
       END DO

-- When all processes on a node write to all regions in the shared memory array, an additional local array is required
+- When all processes on a node write to all regions in the shared memory array, an additional local array is required, which has to be reduced to the shared array at the end

       CALL Allocate_Shared((/nSpecies,4,nSurfSample,nSurfSample,nComputeNodeSurfTotalSides/),SampWallImpactEnergy_Shared_Win,SampWallImpactEnergy_Shared)
       CALL MPI_WIN_LOCK_ALL(0,SampWallImpactEnergy_Shared_Win,IERROR)